Ahmed-Arafat10/Git/Git.md

 ----------------------------

-- If you want to vhange message of last Commited
+- If you want to change message of last Commit
 $ git commit --amend

 - But what if you want to change second last one